-Our common stock has been quoted in the over-the-counter market since March 2007 and is currently quoted on OTC Markets Group's OTCQB tier under the symbol "IMMY".
 Our executive offices are located at 437 S. Hwy 101, Suite 209, Solana Beach, CA 92075 and our telephone number is (858) 433-2800.
 Our website address is www.imprimispharma.com.
 Information contained on our website is not deemed part of this prospectus.

-Reverse Stock Split and NASDAQ Listing Application
+Reverse Stock Split and NASDAQ Listing

-On April 25, 2012, our Board of Directors (the "Board of Directors" or the "Board") and stockholders holding a majority of our outstanding voting power approved a resolution authorizing our Board of Directors to effect a reverse split of our common stock at an exchange ratio of (i) one-for-three, (ii) one-for-four, (iii) one-for-five, or (iv) one-for-six, with our Board of Directors retaining the discretion as to whether to implement the reverse split and which exchange ratio to implement.
+On April 25, 2012, our Board of Directors (the "Board of Directors" or the "Board") and stockholders holding a majority of our outstanding voting power approved a resolution authorizing our Board of Directors to effect a reverse split of our common stock at an exchange ratio of (i) one-for-five, (ii) one-for-five, or (iv) one-for-six, with our Board of Directors retaining the discretion as to whether to implement the reverse split and which exchange ratio to implement.
 The action by written consent of the stockholders became effective on May 31, 2012, following our compliance with certain notice requirements under the Securities Exchange Act of 1934 (the "Exchange Act").
-We anticipate that immediately following the effectiveness of the registration statement of which this prospectus forms a part, and prior to the closing of this offering, our Board of Directors will effect a reverse stock split at a ratio of one-for-five (the "reverse stock split").
+Effective at 5:02 pm Eastern time on February 7, 2013, we amended our certificate of incorporation to effect a reverse split of our common stock at a ratio of one-for-five (the "reverse stock split").
+On February 8, 2013, our common stock began trading on The NASDAQ Capital Market under the symbol "IMMY".